samkocho/ATLAS-Paraphrase-Detection/README.md

 5. **RF_XGBoost.ipynb**: This notebook applies classical machine learning models, specifically Random Forest and XGBoost, to the paraphrase detection problem.
 It includes feature extraction techniques and model evaluation metrics.

 6. **Gradio.ipynb**: This notebook demonstrates how to deploy the paraphrase detection model using Gradio, a Python library for building user-friendly web interfaces.
 It includes the creation of an interactive demo for users to test the model.
+This notebook contains the final interface made for users.
+This contains the various methods used over the course of the project and how they compare text similarity and decide whether or not texts are paraphrased.

 ## Dataset